Skip to searchSkip to main content

 Three questions.
 In sequence.
 Each depends on the one before.

-The sequence is not arbitrary.
-You cannot answer the second question well without clarity on the first.
+The sequence matters.
+You cannot answer the second question without clarity on the first.
 You cannot answer the third without the second.
-The session holds that order and ensures each question receives the depth it requires.
 Most professionals find the first question the hardest.
-By the time the third arrives, it is usually the easiest.
+By the third, it is usually the most natural conversation they have had about their practice in years.

 01